NaN in model

 The problem was never solved

 Did you check your solution status after solving the problem?
-If the problem wasn’t solved, you will not have any value in any variable.
+If the problem wasn’t solved, you cannot be guaranteed that the variables has been assigned.

 sdpvar x